Home Warranty Plans Comparison 2026: Systems, Appliances & Full Coverage

 Step 4: Compare service fees vs. premiums.
 If you're handy and willing to handle minor repairs yourself, choose a lower premium with a higher service fee.
 If you want hassle-free coverage, prioritize a lower service fee even if the monthly cost is slightly higher.
 Most providers let you toggle between $75, $100, and $125 service fee tiers.

 Step 5: Check the claims process.
 A warranty is only as good as its customer service.
-Read reviews and understand how the claims process works before committing.
+Read reviews and understand exactly how coverage caps and payout limits work before committing.

 Pincher's Pro Tip